 Five original buildings are still standing at the fort, the commander's house, three captain's houses, and a blockhouse.
 Various other buildings have been recreated to appear original.
 Houses are filled with period furnishings.

-A family weekend in May celebrates "Military Days" and Fort Simcoe History.
-Events may include military re-enactors and living history specialists, traditional tribal dancers, flag raising ceremony, military displays, antique car shows, free cake, and refreshments.
+Please check the calendar of events for Flag Day celebrations and interpretive events showcasing Fort Simcoe History.
+Events may include military re-enactors and living history specialists, traditional tribal dancers, flag raising ceremony, military displays, antique car shows, free cake and refreshments.

 The tribes of the Yakama Nation long used the Fort Simcoe site as a camping area.
 Its cold springs, called "Mool Mool" (bubbling water) by the tribes, offered an abundance of water in the otherwise dry region.
 Timber was nearby, grassland was abundant and the weather in the valley was normally better than further north.

 As conflicts increased between white settlers and tribes in the Washington Territory, the military needed a post further north than Fort Dalles, Oregon.
 The camping area of Mool Mool was chosen and Fort Simcoe construction began Aug.
 8, 1856, by companies G and F, Ninth Infantry, led by Maj.
 Robert Seldon Garnett.